 #14: Marvel’s The Avengers

-The Avengers is a pretty good movie, but then there’s a pretty boring movie wedged in the middle of it.
+The Avengers is a pretty good movie, but then there’s a very boring movie wedged in the middle of it.

 #15: Avengers: Age of Ultron

-Age of Ultron is a pretty good movie, then a boring movie, then a confusing movie.
+Age of Ultron is a pretty good movie, then a boring movie, then a second, somehow more boring visually jumbled movie, then a confusing movie.
 It got it’s name from the fact that it feels like it takes an actual Ultimate Age.

 #16: The Incredible Hulk